onigetoc/voice-chat-react/README.md

 VITE_GROK_API_KEY=your_grok_api_key_here
 ```

+**Note**:
-**Note**: You only need to configure the API keys for the services you plan to use.
+- You only need to configure the API keys for the services you plan to use.
+- Google Chrome offers the most natural and expressive voices available through the Web Speech API.

 ### 4. Start the development server
 ```bash